Sweetxxy/MOEADr/MOEADr/README.md

 Modular implementation of the Multiobjective Evolutionary Algorithm with Decomposition (MOEA/D) framework, including several decomposition and scalarization strategies, as well as variation and selection operators.

-This is still a development version.
-For more details please contact the authors above.
+**IMPORTANT**: This is the version used for the experiments in the manuscript.
+For the most up-to-date version, check the _master_ branch at [https://github.com/fcampelo/MOEADr](https://github.com/fcampelo/MOEADr)

 Cheers,
 Felipe